jlewi/foyle/docs/content/en/docs/blog/effectiveness_of_human_feedback.md

 Using examples, we prompt GPT3.5 with similar examples from prior usage(the [prompt is here](https://github.com/jlewi/foyle/blob/main/app/pkg/agent/prompt.tmpl)).
 Prior examples are selected by using similarity search to find the intents most similar to the current one.
 To measure the correctness of the generated commands we use a version of edit distance that measures the number of arguments that need to be changed.
 The binary itself counts as an argument.
 This metric can be normalized so that 0 means the predicted command is an exact match and 1 means the predicted command is completely different (precise details are [here](https://github.com/jlewi/foyle/blob/main/tech_notes/tn003_learning_eval.md#evaluating-correctness)).

-The table below shows that Foyle performs significantly better when using prior examples.
+The [Table 1.](#table1) below shows that Foyle performs significantly better when using prior examples.
+The full results are in the [appendix](#table2).
 Notably, in 15 of the examples where using ChatGPT without examples was wrong it was completely wrong.
 This isn’t at all surprising given GPT3.5 is missing critical information to answer these questions.

 <table>
   <tr>